oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 #### CloudSystem compliance approach

-Privileged Access Workstations (PAWs) and admin jump servers are not used in the CloudSystem due to the limited size of the expected Agencies and all administrative access to the Microsoft portals is with Azure AD accounts using MFA.
+Privileged Access Workstations (PAWs) and admin jump servers are not used in the CloudSystem due to the limited size of the expected organisations and all administrative access to the Microsoft portals is with Azure AD accounts using MFA.
 The risk of not implementing these controls is addressed in the CloudSystem SRMP.

 All administration of the CloudSystem is performed through a web browser to a number of Microsoft 365 portals as listed below: